manishrana7/icet-manish/doc/userguide/source/examples/map_structure_to_reference.rst

 Map the relaxed structure onto an ideal structure
 -------------------------------------------------

-The structure can now be mapped onto a structure in which all atoms are in ideal positions.
+The structure can now be mapped onto a structure in which all atoms reside on ideal lattice sites.
 The function returns the ideal structure, as well as the maximum and average displacement.

 .. literalinclude:: ../../../../examples/map_structure_to_reference.py
    :start-after: # Map the "relaxed"